jsc329/ammonitorwiki/15-templates.md

     ##   speciesID commonName     ITIS     genus   species notes
     ## 1      verd     Verdin 178759.0 Auriparus flaviceps  <NA>

-As previously described, the verdin has 3 distinct vocalizations that are identified in the **library** table.
+As previously described, the Verdin has three distinct vocalizations that are identified in the **library** table.

 ``` r
 # Check on Verdin library selections